What In The Workshop is This?

 Did you know that those bleach or cleaning tablets you drop in a tank wreak havoc on the guts of a toilet?
 They can deteriorate rubber gaskets and other important parts.
 Kohler has a solution called ContinousClean.
 Instead of dropping the cleaning tablets into the tank, you drop them into the ContinuousClean reservoir, which dispenses the cleaner only when it’s needed, which drastically reduces how often you need to replace them.
 Also, it dumps the cleaner saturated water directly into the bowl, bypassing the parts that could be damaged.
 Right now it’s only available on a couple of Kohler’s toilet collections.

 The usual way to finish the joint where walls meet the ceiling is to apply coats of joint compound.
 Making it all smooth, straight and square takes patience and practice.
 Plastic tear-away bead lets you skip all that.
 Tear-away bead is typically used where drywall meets a different material like brick, a shower surround or paneling.
-But for this job, it’s an even bigger time-saver because it makes taping much easier—and you may not even have to paint the walls when you’re done
+But for this job, it’s an even bigger time-saver because it makes taping much easier — and you may not even have to paint the walls when you’re done.
+Get perfect routed edges every time with these tips.

 Soft metal shield anchors